Ubanimela/Ubanimela/cldoj1y5t000109lb6erwcrjl.md

 **Udemy, Inc.** is a company that uses technology to help people learn and teach online.
 It was founded in May 2010 by Eren Bali, Gagan Biyani, and Oktay Caglar.

-They offer Free Introduction to Technical Writing.
+They offer free introductions to technical writing.

 ![](https://lh5.googleusercontent.com/tbTqskmn0_E_BPa8Yk6k77J_Giw3XVEmw2XQQl6kt5-7n4VGXbxMF7AoEM5CYATia8N-w0AgtAo0AldDXBxEE619x_SH6RALLbKFtIQcwt4JV1Zk8at27NU-wlVocrtT3opEQWbIrR-VZIUDXhX6Cfg align="center")